italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

       - Expiry time of the *Access Token* in seconds.
       - [TBD]
     * - **c_nonce**
-      - JSON string containing a nonce to be used to create a *proof of possession* of key material when requesting a Credential
+      - JSON string containing a nonce to be used to create a *proof of possession* of key material when requesting a Credential.
       - [OpenID4VCI]
     * - **c_nonce_expires_in**
       - JSON integer denoting the lifetime in seconds of the **c_nonce**.